STAND. COM. REP. NO. 866

 State of Hawaii

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
-No. 608, H.D.
+Your Committees on Judiciary and Labor and Ways and Means, to which was referred S.B.
+No. 384, S.D.
 1, entitled:

-"A BILL FOR AN ACT RELATING TO THE BOARD OF EDUCATION,"
+"A BILL FOR AN ACT RELATING TO PRESCRIPTIVE AUTHORITY FOR CERTAIN CLINICAL PSYCHOLOGISTS,"

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 608, H.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
-No. 608, H.D.
+As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 384, S.D.
+1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
+No. 384, S.D.
 2.